 We invite you to an evening discussion as part of the Pushkin House Book Prize 2025.
-Arch Tait and Stephen Dalziel, translators of Alexei Navalny’s Patriot, will join tamizdat publisher Alexander Gavrilov and literary critic Lisa Birger in a panel moderated by Polly Jones, the author of Gulag Fiction: Labour Camp Literature from Stalin to Putin, to explore the literature of political prisoners under Putin, its historical context, and the role of translation and new tamizdat publishing in sharing these stories to a global audience.
+Arch Tait and Stephen Dalziel, translators of Alexei Navalny’s Patriot, will join tamizdat researcher Yakov Klots and literary critic Lisa Birger in a panel moderated by Polly Jones, the author of Gulag Fiction: Labour Camp Literature from Stalin to Putin, to explore the literature of political prisoners under Putin, its historical context, and the role of translation and new tamizdat publishing in sharing these stories to a global audience.

 Alexei Navalny’s memoir Patriot, published after his death in an Arctic prison camp last February, recounts his childhood and family life, path into politics to become the leader of Russia’s opposition, and his 2021 return to Russia after a near-fatal poisoning, which led to his immediate arrest.
 The second part of the book is his prison diary detailing daily life, comments on world events, and, towards the end, philosophical and religious reflections on life.
 The diary ends abruptly on 17 January, exactly three years after Navalny’s return; he was killed less than a month later.